 - Another advantage is also that the complete liner can be fabricated off site and delivered in one piece.
 This means no specialist onsite work.
 The waterproofing is simple rolled out and ready to go.

 - A good pond liner has a very long life even when exposed to UV, meaning it will last even longer beneath a green roof.

 The disadvantage is:

 - Pondliner is not as puncture resistant as other membranes therefore CARE is needed.

-You can always go for a superior waterproofing layer and get this in stalled by an approved contractor.
-EDPM, single ply and
+You can always go for a superior waterproofing layer and get this installed by an approved contractor.
+EPDM Single-Ply Membrane is the standard alternative.

-In this case you might want to use an approved contractor.
-However you might have to argue that the only element you want to purchase from the approved contractor supplier is the geotextile protection layer.
-Be careful suppliers can try to insist that you buy drainage layers and substrates to maintain their guarantee.
-Stand your ground.
+In the case of installing EPDM, you might seek to use an approved contractor.
+However you may have to argue that the only element you want to purchase from the supplier is the geotextile protection layer and not be swayed by any insistence that you also purchase their substrates and drainage layers in order to meet their guarantee criteria.